eed3si9n/herding-cats/docs/02/c.md

 scala> (CSome(0, "ho"): COption[String]) map {identity}
 ```

-This breaks the first law.
+This breaks the first law because the result of the `identity` function is not equal to the input.
 To catch this we need to supply an "arbitrary" `COption[A]` implicitly:

 ```scala